Genii-Locorum/brp/Readme.md

 - NPC sheets
 - Vehicles

+IMPORTANT:  When importing data from the Compendia - you need to tick "Keep Document IDs" as this is currently used to link weapons, professions, skills etc.  This may change in the future if/when I implement an internal ID (like the CoCID or RQGID for Call of Cthulhu or Runequest)

 **BRP: Universal Game Engine Notice**
 This product is licensed under the ORC License held in the License of Congress at TX000 [number tbd] and available online at various locations including www.chaosium.com/orclicense, www.azoralaw.com/orclicense, www.gencon.com/orclicense and others.
 All warranties are disclaimed as set forth therein.
 This product is the original work of Chaosium.